 Before discussing oiling after coloring, it is crucial to highlight the significance of choosing high-quality hair color.
 Don’t compromise on the color to save a few bucks.
 Opt for reputable brands that offer long-lasting and vibrant results.

-Some quality hair dyes often come with moisturizing agents which nourish and repair dry hair during the coloring process.
+Some quality hair dyes often come with moisturizing agents that nourish and repair dry hair during the coloring process.
 Look for ammonia-free and sulfate-free options that are gentle on your hair, leaving it silky-smooth and full of life.

 1. Hair Structure and Composition